Early Signs Of Antisocial Personality Disorder In Children

 Stealing

-Stealing is another common sign in children with conduct disorder.
+Stealing is one of the more overt behaviors that may be seen in some children with conduct disorder.
 These children might take items that don't belong to them, whether from classmates, family members, or stores.
-At times, the items taken may not even have much value, suggesting the act of stealing itself fulfills a need.
+At times, the items taken may not have much value, suggesting the act of stealing itself fulfills a need.

 Aggressive behavior

-Aggression may be noticeable in children with conduct disorder.
+Physical aggression may be noticeable in children with conduct disorder.
 These children may have physical fights with peers or siblings.
 They might hit, shove, or hurt others and show little remorse afterward.
-Aggressive behavior may not necessarily be provoked; In some cases, the behavior may appear to be a random act of violence.
+Aggressive behavior may not necessarily be provoked.
+In some cases, the behavior may appear to be a random act of violence.

-Preschool and school-age children who show aggression might also be quick to anger.
-They can become easily frustrated and lash out, especially when others don't overreact.
-This aggression can make it challenging for them to keep friendships and can lead to disciplinary actions at school.
+Preschool and school-age children who show aggression might also be quick to anger and struggle with emotional dysregulation.
+They can become easily frustrated and lash out.
+This aggression can make it challenging for them to keep friendships and may lead to disciplinary action at school.

 Lack of empathy

-Another sign of conduct disorder is a lack of empathy.
+Another potential sign of conduct disorder is a lack of empathy.
 Children with this disorder may not understand or care about the feelings of others.
 They might not experience guilt or remorse when they hurt someone, either emotionally or physically.
 A lack of empathy can make social interactions difficult and can differ from how other children typically respond to others' emotions.
+It may prevent young people from developing healthy interpersonal relationships.

 Parents may notice that their child doesn't apologize sincerely or doesn't seem to understand why their actions were wrong.
 This lack of empathy can lead to more harmful behaviors, as the child might not see the emotional consequences of their actions.